Network Code on Cybersecurity

 Supervision

 NCCS obliges Member States to ensure that national competent authorities have comprehensive supervisory powers over high-impact and critical-impact entities in the electricity sector: on-site inspections and off-site supervision, random checks, regular or risk-based security audits, and targeted assessments.
-Entities must provide all necessary documentation, including cybersecurity policies, audit reports, and implementation evidence.
+Entities must provide all necessary documentation and evidence.

 National authorities may establish a national verification scheme to verify compliance by critical-impact entities.
 This scheme may involve inspections, independent audits, or peer reviews, and must be supervised by the competent authority.
 All audits must follow strict procedural and expertise-related requirements to ensure independence, sectoral knowledge, and confidentiality.
 Art.
 25